 FTP stands for Foreign Trade Policy.
 The Central government of India makes foreign trade policy for a tenure of 5 years, which consists of various ways of increasing the standing of India in the international market.
-The current Foreign Trade Policy of India incorporates the provisions relating to import-export of goods and services.
+The current Legal Framework of Foreign Trade Policy incorporates the provisions relating to import-export of goods and services.
 It came into effect from the date of notification, i.e., 1st April 2015 and is valid till 31st March 2020.
 All import-export transactions that take place in the span of these 5 years shall be following the provisions of FTP 2015-2020.

 Central Government has notified Foreign Trade Policy 2015-2020 under the power conferred upon it through Foreign Trade (Development & Regulation) Act 1992 to make India a major player in global trade.
 Central Government as per the power conferred upon it reserves the right to make any amendment to any policy of FTP from time to time and the policy supports both sectors of trade, i.e., manufacturing and service.